blockschain/truffle-docs/content/zh/docs/teams/contract-manager/connecting-to-a-sandbox.md

 On the chosen deployment page, under the **CONTRACTS** tab, you can chose a contract to interact with by clicking on **<span class="inline-button"><i class="far fa-pager"></i> MANAGE</span>**.

 A MetaMask pop-up will appear asking you to select an account to use, choose which account to use from the list and click **Next**, and finally accept the permissions by clicking **Connect**.
 You've successfully selected an account, now you're ready to interact with the contract manager!
-To learn more on interacting with contracts, head over to the <a href="/docs/teams/contract-manager/interacting-with-functions">Interacting with functions</a> section.
+To learn more on interacting with contracts, head over to the [Interacting with functions](/docs/teams/contract-manager/interacting-with-functions) section.